Dibaryon resonances and short-range $NN$ interaction: Description of elastic and inelastic scattering

 The comparison of inelasticity parameters $\rho$ with the SAID PWA data for the majority of the $NN$ partial channels is shown in Fig.~\ref{inel123}.
 For the visual representation, the dependence of the data on the total invariant energy $\sqrt{s}$ is used here.
 Except for the $^3D_1$ partial wave, all the figures reflect good agreement of the model calculations with the PWA data up to the invariant energy values corresponding to the pole position.
 At higher energies, the calculated inelasticities decrease, while the PWA data still grow up.
 This behavior has been expected, because we employ the resonance-like parametrization for the decay width.
 Other inelastic processes not included into our model treatment should also give impact to the total inelastic amplitudes at higher energies.

-Finally, in Tab.~\ref{Tab3}, the dressed dibaryon resonance parameters found from our model fits are compared with the existing data\footnote{The ``trivial'' dibaryons in the $^3SD_1$ (the deuteron) and $^1S_0$ (the singlet deuteron) partial channels are not included here.}.
-The data are sorted by the increasing resonance masses.
-Nearly all the dibaryon parameters occur to be in quite reasonable agreement with the data of experiments and PWA quoted in the last column of the Table.
+Finally, in Tab.~\ref{Tab3}, the dressed dibaryon resonance parameters found from our model fits are compared with the parameters obtained by PWA or phenomenological analysis from the experimental data\footnote{The ``trivial'' dibaryons in the $^3SD_1$ (the deuteron) and $^1S_0$ (the singlet deuteron) partial channels are not included here.}.
+The raws of the Table are sorted by the increasing resonance masses.
+Nearly all the dibaryon parameters occur to be in quite reasonable agreement with the empirical values quoted in the last column of the Table.

 The resulting shift of the dressed dibaryon mass $M_{\rm th}$ with regard to the initial position $M_0$ given in Tab.~\ref{Tab1} for each partial configuration is caused by the coupling between the internal and external ($NN$) channels and depends on the coupling strength $\mu_L$, the type of the form factor and the external part of the $NN$ interaction (see details in Refs.~\cite{YAF19,PLB20}).